 History of Tourbillon Castle

-The story of Tourbillon Castle started in the 13th century when Bishop Boniface de Challant, a native of Savoy, ordered to construct his new residence on the hill near Sion.
+The story of Tourbillon Castle started in the 13th century when Bishop Boniface de Challant, a native of Savoy, ordered the people to construct his new residence on the hill near Sion.
 From then, it became the residence of all the bishops assigned in Sion.

 That fire event completely destroyed the castle.
 Since then, it has stayed in ruins.
 It was only in the 19th century when reinforcements came to the Tourbillon Castle to make it a historical monument.